SkepticMystic/MathMap/Math Map Vault/Logic/Truth Values.md

 - $1$/$0$
 - ON/OFF

 True/False and T/F are most often found in classic logic, while $1$/$0$ and ON/OFF are most often found when dealing with computers.
-There are no intermediate or other values allowed.
-Other types of logic have more exotic conceptions of truth.
+In these types of logic, there are no intermediate or alternative truth values allowed.
+However, other types of logic have more exotic conceptions of truth.

 Some systems might take into account the probability of something being true or false when assigning a truth value.